kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/48-user-login.md

 ```

 ## We also want to check for the user
-* We can check for the user using the email entered into the login form (or the body we pass in Postman)
+* We can check for the `user` using the email entered into the login form (or the body we pass in Postman)

+`controllers/auth.js`

 ```
 // MORE CODE